gabadyj/hox-challenge/README.md

 #### Running the server

-The command below will start the server on the port specified in the environment variables
+The command below will start the server on port 3333

 ```shell
 yarn dev:server